36 Irresistible Coffee Shop Snacks You Can Make at Home

 Strawberry cheesecake is one of those desserts that always feels like a coffee house favorite, and I love how refreshing and creamy it is when made at home.
 The buttery cookie crust pairs perfectly with the smooth cream cheese filling, and the sweet strawberry topping makes it look so pretty and inviting.
 I think it’s the kind of treat that feels indulgent but still light enough to enjoy with an afternoon coffee or tea.

-36. Vanilla Cake with Strawberry Filling
+GET THE RECIPE36.
+Vanilla Cake with Strawberry Filling

 Vanilla cake with strawberry filling is one of those desserts that feels straight out of a coffee house pastry case, and I love making it at home when I want something both classic and a little fancy.
 The cake is soft and fluffy with a rich vanilla flavor, and the fresh strawberry filling adds the perfect burst of sweetness in every bite.
 Frosted and topped with extra berries, it looks just as pretty as anything you’d find at a café.
 Slicing into it and enjoying a piece with a cup of coffee or tea always feels like such a special little treat.